Master of Fine Arts in Creative Writing, Editing, and Publishing

 To earn the MFA in English, students must complete a minimum of forty-eight hours of graduate credit with a focus in either Fiction, Creative Nonfiction, or Poetry, as indicated below.

 - All MFA students are required to take ENGL 5340 at the first opportunity.

-- Before beginning work on a thesis, undertaking a directed study, or transferring in graduate credits from another institution, the student must have completed at least twelve hours of graduate English coursework, including ENGL 5340, in good standing.
+- Before beginning work on a thesis or undertaking a directed study, the student must have completed at least twelve hours of graduate English coursework at Sam Houston State University, including ENGL 5340 in good standing.